British leader Boris Johnson's Conservatives to win majority in Parliament, exit poll shows | The Japan Times

-LONDON – Prime Minister Boris Johnson’s Conservative Party will win a majority of 86 seats in Britain’s election, giving him the numbers in parliament he needs to deliver Brexit on Jan.
-31, an exit poll indicated on Thursday.
+LONDON – Prime Minister Boris Johnson’s Conservative Party will win a resounding victory in Britain’s election with a parliamentary majority of 86 seats, an exit poll showed on Thursday, empowering him to deliver Brexit on Jan.
+31.

-The exit poll showed Johnson’s Conservatives would win 368 seats, enough for a comfortable outright majority in the 650-seat Parliament.
-Labour were forecast to win 191 seats, the Scottish National Party 55 seats and the Liberal Democrats 13.
+The survey showed Johnson’s Conservatives would win a landslide of 368 seats, more than enough for a very comfortable majority in the 650-seat Parliament and the biggest Conservative national election win since Margaret Thatcher’s 1987 triumph.

+If the exit poll is accurate and Johnson’s bet on a snap election has paid off, he will move swiftly to ratify the Brexit deal he struck with the European Union so that the United Kingdom can leave on Jan.
+31 — 10 months later than initially planned.

+“I hope you enjoy a celebration tonight,” Johnson told supporters in an email.
+“With any luck, tomorrow we’ll be getting to work.”

 Official results will be declared over the next seven hours.